Skip To Content

 CRE Human Resources

-Human resource management is the strategic and coherent approach to the management of a commercial real estate organization's most valued assets - the people working there who individually and collectively contribute to the achievement of the objectives of the business.
-Human resource professionals are typically involved in employing people, developing their resources, utilizing, maintaining and compensating their services in tune with the job and organizational requirement.
+Human resource management is the strategic and coherent approach to the management of a CRE organization's most valued assets - the people working there who individually and collectively contribute to the achievement of the objectives of their CRE-related business.
+Human resource professionals are typically involved in employing people, developing their resources, utilizing, maintaining, and compensating their services in tune with the job and organizational requirement.

 Interior Design/Space Planning

-Commercial interior design is the art or process of designing the interior space, and/or exterior space, of a commercial or multi-family building to shape the experience of the space through the manipulation of spatial volume as well as surface treatment.
+Commercial interior design/space planning is the art or process of designing the interior space, and/or exterior space, of a commercial property to shape the experience of the space through the manipulation of spatial volume as well as surface treatment.
 Interior design is a multifaceted profession that includes conceptual development, communicating with the stakeholders of a project and the management and execution of the design.
-Interior designers protect the health, safety, and welfare of the public while simultaneously meeting current building codes, sustainability and accessibility standards.
+Interior designers/space planners protect the health, safety, and welfare of the public while simultaneously meeting current building codes, sustainability, and accessibility standards.

 Investment Management

 Investment management generally refers to the buying and holding of commercial property in anticipation of earning returns from income and gains as the value of the asset increases and is eventually sold.
-Individuals in this category may work for Private Owners, Investment Funds, Insurance Companies and other Institutional owners who have equity stakes in commercial real estate or may themselves be the equity investor.
+Individuals in this category may work for private owners, investment funds, insurance companies, and other institutional owners who have equity stakes in CRE or may themselves be the equity investor.
+Investment management involves the development of strategies for managing a significant portfolio of investments along with financial planning, undertaking research, investing, day-to-day buying and selling of securities, portfolio monitoring and more.

 Investor Relations

-Investor relations is a strategic management responsibility that integrates finance, communication, marketing and securities law compliance to enable the most effective two-way communication between a company, the financial community, and other constituencies, which ultimately contributes to a company's portfolio achieving fair valuation.
-These professionals handle inquiries from shareholders and investors, as well as others who might be interested in investing in a company's real estate portfolio, stock or financial stability.
+Investor relations is a strategic management responsibility that integrates finance, communication, marketing, and securities law compliance to enable the most effective two-way communication between a company, the financial community, and other constituencies, which ultimately contributes to a company's portfolio achieving fair valuation.
+These professionals handle inquiries from shareholders and investors, as well as others who might be interested in investing in a company's CRE portfolio, stock, or financial stability.

 Land Surveying